Nick Rhodes: Early history

+Career

-Contributions to Duran Duran
+Duran Duran

+Emerging as one of the most successful bands of the New Romantic scene in the early 1980s, Duran Duran, of which Rhodes was a co–founding member, were innovators of the music video and a leading band in the MTV-driven Second British Invasion of the US.
+By 1984, the band had achieved levels of fame similar to Beatlemania.
+The band's first major hit was "Girls on Film" (1981), from their self-titled debut album, the popularity of which was enhanced by a controversial music video.
+The band's breakthrough second album was Rio (1982), a worldwide hit.

 The band achieved rapid success, and Rhodes was a driving force throughout.
 An unschooled musician, he experimented with the sounds his analogue synthesisers were capable of, but shied away from the "novelty" sounds of some other early synth bands.
-The distinctive warble of "Save A Prayer", the keyboard stabs of "A View to a Kill", and the string sounds of "Come Undone" and "Ordinary World" are some of his most recognisable creations, as well as the futuristic oscillating synth that characterised Duran Duran's self-titled first album.
-He popularised the Crumar Performer on the early records.
+The distinctive warble of "Save a Prayer", the keyboard stabs of "A View to a Kill", and the string sounds of "Come Undone" and "Ordinary World" are some of his most recognisable creations, as well as the futuristic oscillating synth that characterised Duran Duran's self-titled first album.
+He popularised the Crumar performer on the early records.

 Rhodes was also quick to recognise the potential of the music video, and pushed the band to put more effort into their early videos than seemed warranted at the time (before the advent of MTV).
 Barely twenty when the band hit major stardom, he cultivated an androgynous and sometimes flamboyant image, wore heavy makeup, and changed his hair colour at whim.
 By the late 1990s, Rhodes had begun writing lyrics for Duran Duran, as well as music.
 His digitally altered voice is heard on the title track to the 1997 album Medazzaland.

+According to Billboard, Duran Duran have sold over 100 million records.
+They achieved 30 top 40 singles in the UK singles chart (14 of them top 10) and 21 top 40 singles in the US Billboard Hot 100.
+The band have won numerous awards throughout their career: two Brit Awards including the 2004 award for Outstanding Contribution to Music, two Grammy Awards, an MTV Video Music Award for Lifetime Achievement and a Video Visionary Award from the MTV Europe Music Awards.
+They were also awarded a star on the Hollywood Walk of Fame.
+The band were inducted into the Rock and Roll Hall of Fame in 2022.